Example of Banner Librarian teaching the steps of a literature search using PubMed

 Dear Patron,

 I can understand your frustration.
-This is a large topic and probably needs a little more focus to be a manageable topic.
-I would like to teach you a few search tips in PubMed to help you.
+This is a large topic and probably needs more focus to be a manageable topic.
+I would like to share with you a few search tips in PubMed to help you.
 I recommend PubMed because it is free and will be available to you throughout your professional life no matter where you work.

 In PubMed, like all research databases there are Filters (or Limiters).
 You can limit to age, gender, species, study type, language, years of publication, etc.

-Secondly, research databases use Subjects (or a Thesaurus or controlled vocabulary) to bring together similar articles.
+Secondly, research databases use Subjects (also called a thesaurus or controlled vocabulary) to bring together similar articles.
 This helps to eliminate variation in word choice by the author.
 You don't have to guess if it should be OBESE OR OBESITY.
 Once you have identified the subjects, you can use subject qualifiers to focus even more.
-An example of a qualifier would be, mortality; surgery; prevention and control; drug therapy; diet therapy.
-You can see by adding any of these qualifiers to the subject Obesity that you would get more focus results.
+An example of qualifiers is mortality; surgery; prevention and control; drug therapy; diet therapy; methods.
+Adding qualifiers to the subject provides more focused results.

 Here is the link for PubMed Medical Subject Headings (MESH) <https://www.ncbi.nlm.nih.gov/mesh/>

-- Once you have chosen the subject and qualifier to you add then to the search builder and Search in Pubmed <see screen image>
+• Once you have chosen the subject, qualifier, and restrict to mesh major topic add them to the search builder and Search in Pubmed <see screen image>

 Return to PubMed <www.ncbi.nlm.nih.gov/pubmed>, and just below the search box you can see the word ADVANCED.
 Your search history is listed on the advanced screen.

 Once you have a list of results that look more or less on topic, use the Filters to narrow the results.
-Not all of the filters are visible.
 Scroll to the bottom of the Filter list to find ADDITIONAL FILTERS.
-Chose the all the filters which you would like to use.

 In your request, you wanted an intervention that is successful.
-And this may be the pain point you discovered.
-What is success; is it weeks, months, years or is it going from obese to overweight or is it never becoming obese which implies children or is it reducing weight gain?
+What is success; is it weeks, months, years or is it going from obese to overweight or is it never becoming obese?
+Are you interested in any specific type of intervention; diet therapy, surgery, behavioral, drug therapy, etc. (all qualifiers under Obesity)?
 A successful therapy in medicine means it has been tested and retested repeatedly and then all the research analyzed together, i.e. a systematic review or meta-analysis (PubMed filter under study type).
-An intervention, to me, means that you are looking for a controlled clinical trial (PubMed filter under study type) or an evaluation study or comparative study.
-Are you interested in any specific type of intervention; diet therapy, surgery, behavioral, etc. (all qualifiers under Obesity)?

 PubMed is an amazing FREE platform and will serve you well throughout your life.